stebrech/accessible-pdf/_pages/privacy.md

 The operator of this website takes the data protection of visitors seriously.
 It reduces the collection of personal data to a minimum.

-The privacy relevant interactions are restricted as follows:
+The transmission of personal data is for the following reasons only limited possible:

-*   commenting on contributions is not possible;
+* commenting on posts is not possible;
-*   the website does not contain any forms for contact or other data transmission;
+* the website does not contain a contact form;
-*   the integration of social media services are not used (like and share buttons).
+* the integration of social media services is avoided.

 If personal data was sent to the operator by email or an account was set up for the site, those can be deleted on request.